 4. Passive Voice

 Shortening your sentences should also include writing in the active voice, as opposed to the passive voice.
 Look at the difference between these sentences:

 - The author wrote a book.

 - The author’s book had been written.

 The active sentence is shorter and more direct.
 The passive sentence takes longer to read and will quickly clog press release writing.

 The purpose of a press release is to sell your news story.
 However, it’s easy to over-sell yourself.
 A press release will easily bog down in repetition if you don’t pay attention.
 It is another scenario where you need to think less about the word count, and more about the power of the message.

 You should never need to repeat yourself.
 Try and introduce a new idea or concept in every sentence, bringing value to the reader’s time.

 Press Release Language Simplified

 Writing a fantastic press release takes practice.
 Why not hire a professional writer to help you with press release language?
-Alternatively, read more of our guides on press release writing and creative copy in our resources section.
+Alternatively, read more of our guides on press release writing and creative copy in our resources and blog posts.